 It may happen that each municipality will have to declare an emergency, simulate an evacuation of citizens, and open a reception centre to shelter and feed evacuees.
 First response agencies, like the OPP, Middlesex-London EMS and Fire Services, play an important role in making the simulation as realistic as possible for municipal staff and volunteers.

 Community Emergency Response Volunteers (CERV) from the County and the Middlesex-London Health Unit help to open and operate the reception centres, and provide personal support to individuals and families affected by the emergency.
-Through a signed agreement with the County, the Salvation Army provides vital assistance with emergency food services, emergency clothing services and comfort & counselling for evacuees, volunteers and staff.
+Through a signed agreement with the County, The Salvation Army provides vital assistance with emergency food services, emergency clothing services and comfort and emotional support for evacuees, volunteers and staff.